SSez/sui-usdc-faucet/README.md

 2. Test thoroughly on devnet before mainnet deployment
 3. Ensure proper error handling and event logging
 4. Update documentation for any new features

-## License

-This faucet contract is part of the Aquilo Protocol and follows the same licensing terms.